Modern Slavery Statement

-This policy is made pursuant to s.54 (1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended December 2016.
+This statement is made pursuant to s.54 (1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended February 2022.

-The policy sets out the steps that Recycling Lives has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain and is applicable to all businesses within the Group including Metal & Waste Recycling Ltd and Recycling Lives Ltd.
+This statement sets out the steps that Recycling Lives has taken and continues to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain and is applicable to all businesses within the Group including Metal & Waste Recycling Ltd and Recycling Lives Ltd.

-Recycling Lives Ltd (RL Ltd) is a commercial business operating in the recycling and waste management sector.
-RL Ltd directly supports and sustains a social welfare charity, Recycling Lives UK (RL UK), the activities of which include offender rehabilitation, employment support and training, accommodation for homeless adults, and food redistribution.
+Our group of businesses supports our social welfare charity, Recycling Lives UK (RL UK), the activities of which include offender rehabilitation, employment support and training, accommodation for homeless adults, and food redistribution.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Whistleblowing policy

 - Dignity at Work (incorporating anti bullying and harassment)